Edward Dean Adams: Association with the Metropolitan Museum of Art

 Adams was a trustee of the Metropolitan Museum of Art for almost 40 years, and served in various capacities.
 He was a member and treasurer of the special committee for the acquisition of casts and reproductions; chairman of the Finance Committee (1905–1920), and a member of various committees, including the Executive Committee (1910–1931), the Building Committee, the Committee on Educational Work, the Committee on Prints, and the Library Committee.

 He also made many gifts to the museum, including a collection of reproductions of the more noteworthy of the bronzes from Herculaneum, in the National Museum at Naples; a collection of photographs of Renaissance architecture and ornament, and of Renaissance and baroque sculpture, medals and many other pieces.
 He was elected a benefactor of the museum in 1909.

 Numismatic interests

-Adams was active in the American Numismatic Society, where he was a council member and on many committees involved in publishing the society's medals.
+Adams joined the American Numismatic Society in 1901, where he was a council member and on many committees involved in publishing the society's medals.
+In 1907 he was involved in the creation of a medal commemorating Sir Francis Drake, sculpted by Austrian medalist Rudolf Marschall.
 He donated Japanese medals to the Metropolitan Museum of Art in 1906.
+Adams privately commissioned Marschall to create the 1925 Truth Seeker medal.